aro-network/aro-docs/docs/technologies/peeredge.md

 # PeerEdge

-The Aro **PeerEdge** middleware comprises three core components: **PeerHVM**, **PeerDTS**, **PeerRouting**.
+The ARO **PeerEdge** middleware comprises three core components: **PeerHVM**, **PeerDTS**, **PeerRouting**.

-### Aro PeerHVM
+### ARO PeerHVM

-In Aro network, coordinating and managing distributed heterogeneous resources is crucial.
+In ARO network, coordinating and managing distributed heterogeneous resources is crucial.
 We face the challenge of efficiently scheduling and adapting a variety of resources such as compute, storage, and bandwidth across diverse hardware and operating systems.&#x20;

-Aro’s **PeerHVM (Peer Heterogeneous VM)** technology is designed to meet this need by virtualizing and standardizing various hardware and system resources, creating flexible, high-efficiency resource provisioning for various contents.
+ARO’s **PeerHVM (Peer Heterogeneous VM)** technology is designed to meet this need by virtualizing and standardizing various hardware and system resources, creating flexible, high-efficiency resource provisioning for various contents.

 <div style={{textAlign: 'center'}}>
   <img src={useBaseUrl('/img/technology/hvm.png')} style={{maxWidth: '800'}} />